 When someone has a joint fixation, a chiropractor can relieve the fixated joint and restore more normal movement.
 This procedure is called an adjustment within the chiropractic field, but is also commonly referred to spinal manipulation, joint manipulation, or chiropractic manipulative therapy.

 The "pop" sounds sometimes made during these joint manipulations somtimes shocks people a little bit at first, but the sensation is usually relieving and not painful at all.
 The pop sound isn't due to any joints being dislocated or "put back into place", but simply a gas bubble formation within the joint as a result of stretching the joint.
 It's much like cracking your knuckles (and, no, it doesn't lead to arthritis).

 There are actually five components that contribute to the joint fixation:

-- Muscular Component – Muscles can often times have knotted up bundles of muscle fibers called “trigger points.”
+Muscles can often times have contracted bundles of muscle fibers within a relaxed muscle.
+Those bundles of contracted fibers are called “trigger points.”
 Trigger points can either cause dysfunctional movement of joints, pain, or both.
 If muscles are in dysfunction, and muscles control joints, then joints can end up moving in ways that are less than optimal.

 Abnormal joint movement will also affect the surrounding tendons, ligaments, blood supply, and other tissues as joints, particularly vertebrae, tug and squeeze the connective tissue with tremendous force.
 Over time, the soft tissues can become stretched out or scarred, leaving the spine with either a permanent instability or restriction.